August 21, 2025

 Philippines solar energy: Stunning 2040 Goal of 50% Renewable Power

-The Philippines is rapidly advancing its commitment to renewable energy, with a significant focus on solar power.
-This initiative stems from the Department of Energy’s (DOE) Renewable Portfolio Standard (RPS) policy, which mandates electricity suppliers to source a specific percentage of their energy from renewable resources.
+The Philippines is accelerating its commitment to renewable energy, with a significant focus on solar power.
+This initiative is driven by the Department of Energy’s (DOE) Renewable Portfolio Standard (RPS) policy, which requires electricity suppliers to source a specific percentage of their energy from renewable resources.

 Philippines Solar Energy: Leading the Renewable Energy Charge

-Recently, the DOE announced the Green Energy Auction Program (GEAP) Round 4.
+Recent DOE Philippines renewable energy news includes the announcement of the Green Energy Auction Program (GEAP) Round 4.
 This program aims to secure 2,927 megawatts (MW) of renewable energy capacity, with solar power accounting for a dominant 2,727 MW of the total.
 Other renewable sources in the auction include wind (100 MW), run-of-river hydro (50 MW), and biomass (50 MW).

-GEAP Round 4 was scheduled for December 18, 2024, with targets set for 2025, 2026, and 2027.
-Luzon and Visayas are each slated to receive 1,000 MW of solar power, while Mindanao will receive 500 MW.
-The remaining 227 MW of solar capacity will be distributed across the three regions.
+GEAP Round 4 is scheduled for December 18, 2024, with project targets set for 2025, 2026, and 2027.
+Under the program, Luzon and Visayas are each slated to receive 1,000 MW of solar power and Mindanao 500 MW, while the remaining 227 MW of solar capacity will be distributed across the three regions.

 This auction follows the success of GEAP Round 3, which allocated 2,461.76 MW of renewable energy capacity, with 2,402 MW coming from solar projects.
 The DOE’s focus on solar power reflects its commitment to reducing carbon emissions and increasing the country’s energy security.